How is your spiritual life? Did you even know that you have a spiritual life?

 In brief, our ministry resources cover seven essential areas of your spiritual life.

+II.
 The Stats on the Spiritual Life for Young Christians

 In the light of Christian researcher George Barna’s work, we have reason to worry.
 He claims that only two percent of young Jesus followers live a Christian lifestyle.
 This lack of commitment is discouraging.